SALT-Lab-Human-AI/project-check-point-1-NOODEIA/inProgress/draft.md

    This should take about 5 minutes.
 Please answer based on how you felt during today's session."
    ```
+   From here, each question will be read aloud to students one at a time regarding their session.

+   After they mark their responses, students will switch to the other mode of learning (AI tutor or on paper).

 3. **Response Format:**
    - Use visual sliders or click-to-mark scales (more engaging than text boxes)